Ghislaine Maxwell family ‘shocked’ by denial of new trial - NewsBreak

 “Our Family is optimistic about Ghislaine’s success on appeal,” they wrote.

+Our family is profoundly shocked and troubled by the denial of a retrial for our sister

-Juror No. 50′s media interviews days after the verdict came after a monthlong trial at which Maxwell was portrayed as the crucial component of Epstein’s sexual abuse conspiracy.
-Sometimes, prosecutors said, Maxwell joined in the abuse.
+Juror No 50’s media interviews days after the verdict came after a month-long trial at which Maxwell was portrayed as the crucial component of Epstein’s sexual abuse conspiracy.

-After the trial’s conclusion, the juror, identified in court papers only as Juror No. 50, said publicly that he’d been abused as a child and had persuaded some fellow jurors that a victim’s imperfect memory of abuse doesn’t mean it didn’t happen.
+After the trial’s conclusion, the juror, identified in court papers only as Juror No 50, said publicly that he had been abused as a child and had persuaded some fellow jurors that a victim’s imperfect memory of abuse does not mean it did not happen.

 He was among potential jurors in the case who filled out a 50-page questionnaire including a question that asked: “Have you or a friend or family member ever been the victim of sexual harassment, sexual abuse, or sexual assault?”